2005 Maldives civil unrest: Unrest and aftermath

 Police arrested several demonstrators, whom by 11:00 p.m. had turned to throwing stones on the riot control policemen.
 The mob grew violent as the police tried to stop them.
 There were reported casualties of both police and civilians.

 On August 14, 2005, a curfew was declared starting from midnight to 4:30 a.m. in Malé.
 Despite the curfew, people refused to go home.
 The police controlled the situation by 1:00 am with more arrests.
 In the morning of August 14, 2005 more people were arrested including CHSE chemistry teacher Imad Solih and Abdul Majid, MDP member and a businessman.

 The third night of the demonstration, second night of the unrest, started after Ishaa prayers on August 14, 2005.
 Street protest began in Malé at 7:30 p.m. near Athamaa Palace - a hotel.
 This turned to be the most violent of three nights.
 An angry mob confronted the riot police with petrol-soaked burning tennis balls, bricks, stones and other objects.
 The unrest was controlled by 1:30 am of August 15, 2005.
 By the third night some 160 people were arrested and transferred, reportedly, to Feydhoo Finolhu - an uninhabited island of Malé Atoll - and Girifushi (an island used by the military for training purposes).

 Both NSS and Police were accused of verbally abusing the crowd, throughout the unrest, which fueled the violence further.
 On one incident they were accused of storming into a mosque and verbally abusing the people praying.
 On the other incident it was reported a pregnant women, Aminath Massha, was beaten by NSS personnel.
 NSS denied these accusations on state owned television, Television Maldives, saying they had not beaten up any pregnant women nor had they stormed into the mosque.

 The opposition has criticized the government of provoking the public, and then using it as a means to arrest senior figures within the opposition to suppress the political activities.

 Unrest in other atolls

-Unrest also broke out in Gaafu Dhaalu Atoll and Addu Atoll following Mohamed Nasheed's arrest.
+Following Mohamed Nasheed's arrest on August 12, 2005, civil unrest extended beyond Malé to other regions of the Maldives, notably Gaafu Dhaalu Atoll and Addu Atoll.
+In Gaafu Dhaalu Atoll, protests erupted in Thinadhoo, where demonstrators set fire to the police station, magistrate court, atoll council office, and all police vehicles.
+Nine policemen were injured during these events and required treatment at the Thinadhoo Regional Hospital.
+Similarly, on Faresmaathodaa Island within the same atoll, protesters closed down the police station and compelled officers on duty to return home.

+In Addu Atoll, significant unrest was reported in Hithadhoo and Gan islands.
+Protesters torched police stations and the Addu Police Training School, destroying the buildings and all police vehicles.
+Additionally, detainees held in these facilities were released by the demonstrators.